shubhxg/web-dev-journey/Express/05_middlewares.md

 3. Error handling: `Global catch`
 4. Logging: `morgan`

+## Types of middlewares on basis of usage

+1. Built in
+2. Custom
+3. Third party

 ## Using middlewares globally

 We can use `.use()` method to use middlewares globally.